 Surrounded through the green hills, Kathmandu Valley is about twenty five km from east to west and 20 km from north to south.
 All the rivers drain in the direction of the center with the valley and join the Bagmati river.

-The Kathmandu Valley has the nice climate the majority of the yr.
+The Kathmandu Valley has the nice climate the majority of the year.
 Even though there are actually forests, snow is unheard of as well as the monsoons are nowhere close to.
 Between October and March it can grow to be fairly chilly at evening as well as the days turn into brief, although its sunny and warm among mid-morning and afternoon.
-In April issues commence to heat up and you will discover frequently storm inside the afternoon.

 Still today, Newars kind the biggest single group within the valley as well as in smaller cities and villages.
 Bahuns, Tamangs and Chettris live to the bordering hills.
 Folks residing in Kathmandu Valley are largely Hindus and Buddhist and they are incredibly significantly connected to each and every others religion.
 People today living right here speak Newari and Nepali mostly.
 In Kathmandu you can find people from all around Nepal and also you’ll find Indian people involved in different business.
 Because of open border you’ll find many Indians in Nepal and also Nepalese people in many parts of India.
 India and Nepal has similar culture, religion and lifestyle.